astronomer/airflow-guides/guides/connections.md

 }'
 ```

-Connections that are defined using environment variables will not show up in the list of connections in the Airflow UI.
+Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI.

 > **Note**: There are more ways to add connections to Airflow, for example by modifying airflow.cfg or via the CLI.
 It is also possible to create custom connection fields.
 For more in-depth information on configuring connections see ['Managing Connections'](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) in the Airflow documentation.